sparticle999/SpaceCompany/README.md

 - Added Wonders

 # Changelog:

+v0.1.1
+- Fixed many bugs from the 0.1 update

 v0.1.0 The Space Update [Released to the Public]
 - Added space travel to The Moon, Venus, Mars and the Asteroid Belt